crownstone/crownstone-lib-python-ble/README.md

-# Crownstone BLE
+# Crownstone BLE library

-We're using Bleak as bluetooth backend, which supports Windows, MacOS and Linux.
+A library to interact with Crownstones via Bluetooth LE.

-Since the Crownstone communicates through BLE, we can use BLE to tell it to do things!
+This library uses Bleak as bluetooth backend, which supports Windows, MacOS and Linux.

-This library works with Python 3.7 and higher.
+Python 3.7 or higher is required for this library.

-# Installing the library
+# Installation

 If you want to use python virtual environments, take a look at the [README_VENV](/README_VENV.MD)